rolohaun/Rook/README.md

 # Rook
 Welcome to the DIY 3D Printer called Rook!

-This is a tiny mostly 3d printed CoreXY printer with a build colume of 120x120
+This is a tiny mostly 3d printed CoreXY printer with a build volume of 120x120

 ![](Build_Photos/rook.png)